ibm-cloud-docs/dl/order-connect.md

 To order {{site.data.keyword.dl_short}} Connect, you must determine the location connecting to IBM Cloud, complete the required configuration information, then click **Create** to submit your order.
 {:shortdesc}

+If you participated in the Direct Link Connect beta program, you must migrate your Direct Link Connect gateways to a standard, paid plan.
+For more information, see [Migrating Direct Link gateways](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect#migration).
+{: note}

 ## Planning considerations
 {: #before-you-begin-connect}